 While furnace replacement costs are important to consider, it’s even more critical to choose a trustworthy HVAC company for the job.
 After all, you’ll be counting on your heating system to deliver efficient home comfort for the next decade or more, so choose your furnace installer wisely.

-Hoover Electric has over 40 years of experience performing furnace repair, replacement, and installation in the Detroit area.
+Hoover Electric has over 40 years of experience performing furnace repair, replacement, and installation in the Clinton Township & Troy area.
 We carry the latest and greatest heating systems, with unparalleled customer service sure to exceed your expectations.
 Plus, we’re currently offering $100 off new heating and cooling system installations.
 Call us at (586) 756-5676 or contact us online to learn more or to schedule a furnace replacement estimate!